titan-x/titan/README.md

 ```

 Any message that was not acknowledged by the client will be delivered again (hence at-least-once delivery princinple), unless TTL of the message was reached.
 Client implementations should be ready to handle occasional duplicate deliveries of messages by the server.
 Message IDs will remain the same for duplicates.

+## Users

+[NBusy](https://github.com/nbusy/nbusy) server is running on top of Titan server.
+You can visit its repo to see a complete use case of Titan server.

 ## Testing